Drawing Curriculum 1: Supplies

 This video is part 1 in a Drawing Curriculum designed for self-taught artists.
 (Watch Part 2 & Part 3)

-This discussion provides an insight into the immense range and types of drawing media: charcoal, colored pencils, graphite, erasers, pastels, pens, markers, scratchboard, inks, drawing surfaces, drawing accessories, smudging tools, surfaces, and sketchbooks.
+Including: charcoal, colored pencils, graphite, erasers, pastels, pens, markers, scratchboard, inks, drawing surfaces, drawing accessories, smudging tools, surfaces, and sketchbooks.

 Discussion led by Art Prof Clara Lieu and Teaching Artists Lauryn Welch and Cat Huang.